silvanh/fund-splitting-checker/readme.md

 make the App.java an integration test.
 And if so, move the Xml Parser and the models into the test package as well.
 But I'm not 100% certain if the parsing of the XML is also a feature.
 Because of this purpose I did not extensive testing on the xlm parser but restricted the inputs to the 2 given XML files.

+I left the original src folder with the Main.java to have a comparison point to the new implementation.